-The preparation and delivery of various kinds of public speeches such as the informative speech, the special event speech, the demonstration speech, the ceremonial occasion speech, the problem solving presentation and the argumentative speech.
+The preparation and delivery of various kinds of public speeches such as the informative speech, the special event speech, the demonstration speech, the ceremonial address, the problem solving presentation and the argumentative speech.
 Emphases on content, structure, and delivery.
-Satisfies the first level Integrative Studies speech requirement.
+Liberal Arts Foundation - Communication.